 Bacterial genes can also contribute to antibiotic resistance genes as seen for example in persister cells.
 In S. aureus we investigate the bacterial genes that influence survival in the presence of antibiotics to find new ways of improving the efficacy of antibiotics.

-Quorum sensing and biofilms
+Quorum sensing communication

 Quorum sensing enables S. aureus to sense the density of S. aureus cells and control virulence gene expression accordingly.
 Biofilms may be a place where quorum sensing is particularly important.
 We search for compounds and organisms that interfere with S. aureus quorum sensing in order to develop new treatment options for serious staphylococcal infections.